strongbox-password-safe/babel/README.md

     -Mark

 # Language Contributors
-Below is a list of the contributors for various languages so far.
+Below is a list of the contributors for various languages completed so far.

-- German
+French - Charles-Ivan Chesneau
-    - @Slummi
+German - @Slummi
-- Russian
-    - @xatage
-- Ukrainian
-    - @a-polivanchuk
-- Chinese
-    - Help welcome
-- French
-    - Help welcome
-- Italian
-    - Help welcome
-- Japanese
-    - Help welcome
+Russian - anonymous
-- Portuguese
+Swedish - Jari Häkkinen
-    - Help welcome
-- Spanish
+Ukrainian - Artem Polivanchuk
-    - Help welcome

 Don't see your language?
-Get in touch!
+Get in touch to help out.
 -Mark